Your headline follows you everywhere.

 Why the headline matters more than you think.

 Most people treat their LinkedIn headline as a formality.
-Something they set once when they created their profile and never touched again.
+Something they set once when they created the profile and never touched again.
 But the headline is the single most visible piece of text on your entire profile.

 "A headline that says 'Sales Manager at Company X' tells the reader nothing about why they should care."